ArtPoon/slides/markdown/mbi3100-seqcomp.md

 * If the gap-free extension retains a high enough score, BLAST calculates a *gapped extension* (tolerate indels).
 * Gapped extension (pairwise alignment) is very time consuming.
-  * two-hit method is designed to minimize the number carried out.
+  * Seeding and gap-free extension steps are designed to minimize the number of alignments.
 * Only high scoring gapped extensions are reported.
 * Clearly, *scoring* plays an important role in BLAST searches.